torchnyu/blog/_posts/2019-08-17-nyu-cas-cs-guide.md

 that schools like MIT, Berkeley or CMU do.
 Our recruiting scene isn't as active; our tech community not as vibrant and our course options not as deep.
 How does an ambitious, driven CS major such as yourself surmount these problems?
-How do you show up your jerk friend who got into MIT?
+How do you show up your friend who got into MIT?
 Well read on to find out!

-# Get A Damn Job
+# Get A Job

 CS is a very tricky field in that so much of programming is not taught in classes but learned on the job.
 This is true no matter which school